-Your vote for a strong team is necessary to ensure change
+Vote for a strong team to ensure change

-Our community challenges are daunting, a mandate from the people of Kāpiti is needed for real change.
-Vote for our group so we can implement the crucial improvements needed in the place we love and call home.
-We have the plan, we just need your support.
+The challenges our communities face are daunting, a mandate from the people of Kāpiti is needed for real change.
+Vote for us so we can implement the crucial improvements needed in the place we love and call home.
+We have the plan, we need your support.

 AFFORDABLE RATES